J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

         WHERE israndom;</div>

 This forces the combination of longurl and israndom to be unique, but only where israndom is true.
-In other words, we don't want to generate different random URLs for the same long URL.
+In other words, we want to set a limit of one randomly generated short URL for each long URL.

 To speed things up, I also created an index on the longurl: